 Traveling to Beijing and not sure what are the best areas to stay in the city?
-Planning a trip to Beijing might be overwhelming indeed and especially so if this is your time in Beijing.
+Planning a trip to Beijing might be overwhelming indeed, especially if this is your time in Beijing.

-With over 100 distinct neighborhoods spread amongst Beijing’s main districts, there are so many places to choose from.
-To ensure that you find the right vacation stay for you, here are several things to consider when deciding the best area to stay in Beijing.
+With over 100 distinct neighborhoods spread amongst Beijing’s central districts, there are many places to choose from.
+To ensure that you find the right vacation stay for you, here are several things to consider when deciding on the best area to stay in Beijing.

-- Modern Hotels vs Traditional Hotels.
-Do you wish to stay in the traditional Hutong Courtyard hotels in Houhai, Gulou or Nanluoguxiang or stick to the modern Western chains in downtown?
+- Modern Hotels vs. Traditional Hotels.
+Do you wish to stay in the traditional Hutong Courtyard hotels in Houhai, Gulou, or Nanluoguxiang or stick to the contemporary Western chains downtown?

 - Your Activities.
-Do you enjoy crowds and love nightlife in Sanlutun or you prefer peace and quiet in old Hutong?
+Do you enjoy crowds and love Sanlitun’s nightlife or prefer peace and quiet in old Hutong?

 - Transportation: How you will commute from one place to another during your stay.
-Will you walk, take a taxi or the subway?
+Will you walk, take a taxi, or take the subway?

 - Type of travel experience you want to have.
-Do you need to stay near shopping malls, a neighborhood with bustling night lives, boutiques and so on?
+Do you need to stay near shopping malls, a neighborhood with bustling nightlives, boutiques, etc.?

 - Your Eating Habits.
-Do you enjoy dining out every meal, eating at local markets, grabbing some street food, or doing some combination of all three?
-Do you have dietary restrictions and need to make a lot of your own food?
+Do you enjoy dining out every meal, eating at local markets, grabbing some street food, or doing all three?
+Do you have dietary restrictions and need to make a lot of food?

-Making all these decisions can be daunting more so to a first-timer who might have no idea of the perfect place to stay.
+Making all these decisions can be daunting, especially to a first-timer who might have no idea of the perfect place to stay.
 So how exactly does one identify the ideal location to stay in Beijing?

 7 Best Neighborhoods to Stay in Beijing

-Out of 16 main districts, there are 7 neighborhoods that I consider as the best areas to stay in Beijing for tourists.
-Each of these neighborhoods offers something special to visitors.
+Out of 16 central districts, there are seven neighborhoods that I consider the best areas to stay in Beijing for tourists.
+Each of these neighborhoods offers something unique to visitors.

 Quick Summary–7 Best Areas to Stay in Beijing

-- Where to stay in Beijing for first-timer/family: Wangfujing
+- Wangfujing – Best place to stay in Beijing for first-timer/family

-- Where to stay in Beijing on a budget: Qianmen
+- Qianmen – Best place to stay in Beijing on a budget

-- Where to stay in Beijing for shopping: Xidan
+- Xidan – Best place to stay in Beijing for shopping

-- Where to stay in Beijing for Romantics: Houhai
+- Houhai – Best place to stay in Beijing for Romantics

-- Where to stay in Beijing for food and restaurants: Nanluoguxiang
+- Nanluoguxiang – Best place to stay in Beijing for food and restaurants

-- Where to stay in Beijing for local vibe: Gulou
+- Gulou – Best place to stay in Beijing for a local vibe

-- Where to stay in Beijing for nightlife: Sanlitun
+- Sanlitun – Best place to stay in Beijing for nightlife

-1: Wangfujing-Where to Stay in Beijing for First-Timers
+1: Wangfujing-Best Place to Stay in Beijing for First-Timers

-The questions that get asked a lot by the first-time visitors is what are the best places to stay in Beijing.
-Hotel in central Beijing can expensive, yet it might be very tempting to choose cheaper accommodation outside the city center, it’s a choice that you’ll quickly regret.
+The question that first-time visitors ask a lot is what are the best places to stay in Beijing.
+Hotels in central Beijing can be expensive, yet it might be very tempting to choose cheaper accommodation outside the city center; it’s a choice that you’ll quickly regret.
 First, commuting into the city every day will cost a lot of money and time.
-Precious time, that you could otherwise use for sightseeing.
+Precious time that you could otherwise use for sightseeing.

 Visiting Beijing for the first time?
 Stay in Wangfujing.
 Wangfujing is the neighborhood at the heart of Beijing.
 Home to the city’s most famous attractions, Wangfujing is the right place to stay for you if this is your first time in Beijing.

-One of the city’s oldest neighborhoods, Wangfujing is walking distance from many major tourist attractions, including Tiananmen Square, the Forbidden City and more.
-This allows you to explore most of the major sights in downtown by foot.
+One of the city’s oldest neighborhoods, Wangfujing, is within walking distance of many major tourist attractions, including Tiananmen Square, the Forbidden City and more.
+This allows you to explore most of the major sights downtown on foot.
 Furthermore, you can count at least 20 hotels in the area.
 The hotels range from budget-friendly options to high-end luxurious suites.

-1.5 km long Wangfujing street is also one of the most famous shopping streets in Beijing.
-Whether you’re looking for large modern department stores, old Beijing brands, markets, or even a perfectly tailored suit, Wangfujing has great shopping options for you.
+1.5 km long Wangfujing street is also one of Beijing’s most famous shopping streets.
+Whether you’re looking for sizeable modern department stores, old Beijing brands, markets, or even a perfectly tailored suit, Wangfujing has excellent shopping options.

-By staying in Wangfujing you can see much more in less time.
-Ultimately this will save money not just on transportation, but also on your overall trip budget because you’ll need fewer days in order to see just as much.
+By staying in Wangfujing, you can see much more in less time.
+Ultimately this will save money on transportation on your overall trip budget because you’ll need fewer days to see just as much.

-If you’re travelling with children, Wangfujing is the best place for families visiting Beijing.
+If you’re traveling with children, Wangfujing is the best place for families visiting Beijing.
 It is centrally located and provides attractions and sights for the whole family.
-Within walking distance of many top attractions, little legs won’t get too tired while exploring downtown of the city.
+Within walking distance of many top attractions, little legs won’t get too tired while exploring the city’s downtown.

-A major challenge though when staying in the Wangfujing area is getting a taxi, especially on weekdays.
+A significant challenge when staying in the Wangfujing area is getting a taxi, especially on weekdays.

-2: Qianmen-Where to Stay in Beijing on a Budget
+2: Qianmen – Best Place to Stay in Beijing on a Budget

-Being the historic center of Beijing, this amazing neighborhood is a mix of old and new, calm and energy, and the perfect place to enjoy the iconic Qianmen Avenue, as well as a number of cultural and historic attractions (like the Forbidden City, the Tiananmen Square and the Temple of Heaven).
+Being the historic center of Beijing, this fantastic neighborhood is a mix of old and new, calm and energy, and the perfect place to enjoy the iconic Qianmen Avenue, as well as several cultural and historical attractions (like the Forbidden City, the Tiananmen Square and the Temple of Heaven).

-3: Xidan-Where to Stay in Beijing For Shopping
+3: Xidan – Best Place to Stay in Beijing For Shopping

-Most of these shops trade in fast fashion, classic and fancy International brands like Zara, Gap, H&M, and DKNY.
-There are, however, others that deal with less pricey, locally manufactured garments and accessories.
+Most of these shops trade in fast fashion, classic, and fancy International brands like Zara, Gap, H&M, and DKNY.
+There are, however, others that deal with less expensive, locally manufactured garments and accessories.